Introduction

 Refresh Token Grant

-If the client possesses a refresh token, it may trade the refresh token for new access and refresh tokens.
+If the client possesses a refresh token, it may trade the refresh token for new tokens.
 A refresh token may only be used once.

 This is a refresh_token grant: